bvergara87/blueprint-takehome-2/README.md

 ## Database Discussion

 As Blueprint continues to grow at scale, database management and scaling will be paramount for the end-user experience.
 Here are some ways that I would improve upon the existing database implementation.
-This includes a discussion of the patient-provider paradigm and security/access considerations for each role as well as some considerations about HIPAA compliance and consent, PII storage, classification, access and management, and
+This includes a discussion of the patient-provider paradigm and security/access considerations for each role as well as some considerations about HIPAA compliance and consent.
+Some proposed workflow/views are appended to the discussion that would be added beyond the existing assessment from in this application.

 ### Row Level Security (RLS)